ivanmartinez4/Albor/docs/DEV_NOTES.md

 * Swap checked flag in EventScript_Dresser *(FLAG_RECEIVED_AMULET_COIN -> FLAG_BADGE05_GET)*.
 * Add Xaman's TM Case.
   * Try to add an equivalent to hold the Mega Stones.
-* Add extra pockets based on the official games'.
+* Add extra bag pockets inspired by the official games.
-  * Follow SwSh's lead when it comes to the management of the items for each pocket.
 * Mess a bit with the battle interface.
 Come on Lunos, you can't keep using vanilla's health and text boxes forever.
 * Make an offline version of the battle house from RS' Mossdeep City.
   * Maybe 2; one to replace Mossdeep City's minigame house and one to replace Sootopolis' battle house.